NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 ### Load trace file...

 Opens File Explorer and allows you to select a trace file.
-Traces captured using Cellular Monitor have the file extension `.mtrace`.
-You can also open files from `nrfutil trace` and `.bin` files from the legacy [nRF Connect Trace Collector](https://docs.nordicsemi.com/bundle/nrf-connect-tracecollector/page/index.html).
+Traces captured using the {{app_name}} have the file extension `.mtrace`.
+You can also open files from `nrfutil trace` and `.bin` files from the legacy Trace Collector app.

 ### Open trace file in Wireshark...